facebook/react-native/docs/Debugging.md

 1. On iOS - open the file `RCTWebSocketExecutor.m` and change `localhost` to the IP address of your computer.
 Shake the device to open the development menu with the option to start debugging.
 2. On Android, if you're running Android 5.0+ device connected via USB you can use `adb` command line tool to setup port forwarding from the device to your computer.
 For that run: `adb reverse tcp:8081 tcp:8081` (see [this link](http://developer.android.com/tools/help/adb.html) for help on `adb` command).
 Alternatively, you can [open dev menu](#debugging-react-native-apps) on the device and select `Dev Settings`, then update `Debug server host for device` setting to the IP address of your computer.

+### Custom JavaScript debugger
+To use a custom JavaScript debugger define the `REACT_DEBUGGER` environment variable to a command that will start your custom debugger.
+That variable will be read from the Packager process.
+If that environment variable is set, selecting `Debug JS Remotely` from the developer menu will execute that command instead of opening Chrome.
+The exact command to be executed is the contents of the REACT_DEBUGGER environment variable followed by the space separated paths of all project roots (e.g. If you set REACT_DEBUGGER="node /path/to/launchDebugger.js --port 2345 --type ReactNative" then the command "node /path/to/launchDebugger.js --port 2345 --type ReactNative /path/to/reactNative/app" will end up being executed).
+Custom debugger commands executed this way should be short-lived processes, and they shouldn't produce more than 200 kilobytes of output.

 ### Live Reload
 This option allows for your JS changes to trigger automatic reload on the connected device/emulator.
 To enable this option: